EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-09.md

 - Instrument async flows with trace identifiers (IDs) and metrics hooks for future observability.
 - Produce the EX3-required `scripts/refresh.py` Typer command plus pytest coverage that proves the async path works end to end.

+## Session Focus
+1. Ship a bounded async refresher with retries/backoff and per-job idempotency keys.
+2. Expose the refresher via `scripts/refresh.py` and cover it with at least one `pytest.mark.anyio` test that hits FastAPI through ASGI transport.
+3. Capture a telemetry snippet (Logfire span or log excerpt) that proves `X-Trace-Id` + `Idempotency-Key` headers survive the full path and paste it into `docs/EX3-notes.md`.

 ## Before Class – Async Preflight (Just-in-Time Teaching, JiTT)
 - Install async tooling:
   ```bash